 About Rachel Freidus, MS, LMFT

 I discovered my passion for helping people while earning my doctorate in social psychology, and learning about the influence that social interactions and relationships have on people’s lives.
 After working as an instructor and researcher, I returned to school to study Marriage and Family Therapy at Virginia Tech.
 At Virginia Tech’s Center for Family Services, I worked with individuals, couples, and families struggling with a variety of issues.
 I also interned at Phoenix House Mid-Atlantic in the men’s residential substance abuse treatment facility, where I conducted individual and family therapy sessions.
-Since moving to Arizona, I have worked in private practice where I specialized in individual and couples therapy, and had the opportunity to create a singles workshop based on a well-known couple’s workshop, Hold Me Tight.
+Since moving to Arizona, I worked in private practice where I specialized in individual and couples therapy, and had the opportunity to create a singles workshop based on a well-known couple’s workshop, Hold Me Tight.

 I am committed to making my practice a safe, accepting, and inclusive space to clients of all races, ages, sexual orientations, genders and religions.